White Sox beat Guardians 2-1, gain split in 4-game series - WHIZ News

 LOOKING AHEAD

-Chicago begins a four-game series Thursday night against AL Central-leading Minnesota at Target Field.
+Chicago begins a four-game series Thursday night against first-place Minnesota at Target Field.
 The White Sox haven’t been over .500 since they were 22-21 on May 25, which has led to a stretch that manager Tony La Russa admitted hasn’t been fun.

 “We’ve got expectations for a reason,” he said.
 “We’ve got talent.”